coreeng/prod-readiness/README.md

 cp report-imageScan.md audit-report/report.md
 ```

-### TODO
+## TODOs

 - use trivy library rather than the command line
 - use docker library rather than the command line
 - change the scan template to support (again) pagination
 - restructure the code for better encapsulation
+- releasing